W56: History

-Development of the warhead was initially assigned to Lawrence Radiation Laboratory and in November 1959 the development names WX-56 and XW-56-X1 were assigned to the program.
+Development of the warhead was initially assigned to Lawrence Radiation Laboratory and in November 1959 the development names XW-56 and XW-56-X1 were assigned to the program.
 Though derived from the W47, Sandia believed that as the non-nuclear components of the weapon would be lighter than those in the W47, with the gross warhead weight of the XW-56 being about 670 lb.
 As no new materials were required by the program and all components were used in other projects, early production was scheduled from mid-1962.

 Concurrently, the XW-56-X1 was developed.
 The warhead was to be an improved XW-56, but by August 1960, the Radiation Laboratory believed in treating the XW-56-X1 as an entirely new weapon, taking advantage of all possible design improvements.
 The intention at this point was for the XW-56-X1 to arm Minuteman, but if missiles were to become operational before the planned stockpile entry date of July 1963, the XW-56 would be used instead.

 By August 1960 however, it became clear that Minuteman's production scheduled has slipped, and that producing the XW-56 as an interim warhead was less necessary, leading to questions as to if development of both weapons slowed the development of the XW-56-X1.
 The Radiation Laboratory believed that there was some benefit to having the less advanced but tested XW-56 alongside the more advanced but untested XW-56-X1, but field command believed there was no advantage to a mixture of tested and untested warheads, and instead requested that only the XW-56-X1 be produced.
 In December the Division of Military Applications cancelled the XW-56 warhead program.

 In September 1960, XW-56-X1 apparently received a new primary stage design, developed by Los Alamos National Laboratory.
 The proposed ordnance characteristics of the weapon states that the warhead would be connected to the reentry vehicle though a single flange that provided cantilevered support of the warhead.
 This helped relieve thermal expansion issues between the warhead and reentry vehicle.
 The warhead also included a system to prevent transfer of boosting gas to the pit in the event of a fire.
 The warhead received approval as the Minuteman warhead on 13 October 1960.

-The XW-56X-1 warhead, now called the Mark 56 Mod 1 had a planned availability date of April 1963.
+The XW-56-X1 warhead, now called the Mark 56 Mod 1 had a planned availability date of April 1963.
 A series of flight tests of the warhead were conducted from July 1962 and the planned production date was May 1963.
 In June 1961 a new production date of February 1963 was requested alongside increased early production rates, but after discussing the difficulties in meeting this goal, the request was dropped.